AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Conclusion

 \section{Conclusion}

-This paper introduces AC-Lite, a lightweight image captioning model designed for the Assamese language.
+This paper introduces AC-Lite, a lightweight image captioning model designed for the low-resource Assamese language.
 The AC-Lite model is designed to meet the need for computationally efficient solutions that can operate on resource-constrained devices.
 AC-Lite employs lightweight ShuffleNetv2x1.5 for visual feature extraction and Gated Recurrent Units (GRUs) in the decoder.
 This incorporation significantly reduces computational demands and model parameters.
 Additionally, the integration of bilinear attention further enhances captioning performance.
 AC-Lite is designed to function independently on device hardware, thereby eliminating dependency on remote servers.
-This makes it suitable for real-world applications like assistive technologies and smart education technology for Assamese speakers, particularly in rural areas.
-Future efforts will focus on improving semantic understanding and further optimizing the model for enhanced performance in diverse real-world scenarios.
+This makes it suitable for real-world applications like assistive technologies and smart education technology for Assamese speakers, particularly in remote areas having issues with continuous high-speed internet connectivity.

+Future efforts will primarily focus on the following important directions.
+First, the proposal of novel lightweight image feature extractor and language decoder architectures along with efficient training strategies.
+Second, the development of application-specific image-caption datasets for assistive healthcare and education technologies in Indian contexts.
+Finally, system-level implementation of the lightweight image captioning model on resource-constrained edge devices for application specific deployment.

 { }